Loading...

 Where will we get the greatest benefit?

-The CTC Potential Areas of Improved Resilience (PAIRS) map shows where nature-based solutions would have the most effect within the Culm Catchment.
+The Connecting the Culm Potential Areas of Improved Resilience (PAIRS) map shows where nature-based solutions would have the most effect within the Culm Catchment.

 This target areas map is based on modelling that uses elements like soil type, slope, flow pathways and vegetation cover to identify priority areas.